xiidea/EasyAuditBundle/Resources/doc/doctrine-entity-events.md

-Doctrine Entity Events
+Doctrine Object Events
 ========================
-You can track doctrine entity events.
+You can track doctrine object(ORM/MongoDB) events.
 Currently Supported Events are [created, updated, deleted].
 There are two way to achieve this.

 ### 1. By Configuration :